cldf-datasets/liljegrenhindukush/raw/LX05-KinshipGrandparentsByParentsSex.md

 | b.  | dadi  | ‘father’s mother, mother’s mother’ (PLK-KinRK:014, 016) |

-Differentiating grandparents by one’s parent’s sex is a minority pattern and is only found in some of the Indo-Aryan languages spoken in the south.
+Differentiating grandparents by one’s parent’s sex is a minority pattern and is only found in a few of the Indo-Aryan languages spoken in the south.

 | Feature value | \# of varieties displaying it | %   |